-The first thing you must remember is that your personal statement will probably be the only opportunity you get to "talk" directly to the Admissions Selector on the programme you want to study.
+The first thing you must remember is that your personal statement will probably be the only opportunity you get to "talk" directly to the Admissions staff making a decision on your application.
 It is therefore vitally important that you make this statement as effective as possible!
-If you do apply to a programme which invites candidates to interview, your personal statement may also form the basis of your interview.
+If you do apply to a course which invites candidates to interview, your personal statement may also form the basis of your interview.

 We recommend that you cover three main areas in your personal statement in the following order:

 1. Why this subject?

 This section could start with a short sentence and needs to capture the reason why you are interested in studying the subject you are applying for.
 Some of the most effective personal statements start simply, for example, "I want to study History because…".
 With this opening statement you are trying to communicate your enthusiasm for the course.
 You might then want to think about covering these questions and areas: